steedos/help/en-us/workflow/instance_approve.md

     - Click “Submit”, and then the application form will send to the assigned step user(s).
     - Then the application will disappear in “Inbox” and appear in “Finished”.

 Click the icon next to “Submit” to save you comments if you want to put off the approval.
-As a result, the application is still visible in “My Approval-Inbox”.
+As a result, the application is still visible in “Inbox”.